KaufmannLukas/KaufmannLukas/README.md

 ### Hello and Welcome! 👋

-I'm Lukas!
 I'm a Data specialist - originating from architectural technologies and driven by a passion for converting data into actionable insights.

   • 🏆 I recently graduated from the Data Science Bootcamp at the Spiced Academy in Berlin.\
   • 🌱 I’m currently learning all I can about Data Engineering, Analytics, and Science.\